 Beth is the first contact and friendly voice greeting callers who are seeking information about Narins EDC.
 Understanding how difficult this call can be for those struggling with Eating Disorders, Beth kindly and patiently takes people through the intake process and makes this often- intimidating process both welcoming and hopeful.
 On the administrative end, it's hard to imagine running an office in a more organized and efficient manner.
 Truly, Beth is the warm, helpful, and approachable face that keeps Narins EDC buzzing.

 Jessica Wojtkowiak, a Western New York native, graduated from the University of Buffalo's Master of Social Work Program.
 She completed her undergraduate degree in Psychology and Nutrition at Mansfield University of Pennsylvania.
-While receiving her undergraduate degree, she served as a kitchen Intern at Buffalo Centre for the Treatment of Eating Disorders.
+While receiving her undergraduate degree, she interned at Buffalo Centre for the Treatment of Eating Disorders.
 Jessica brings many different job and internship experiences; working with adolescents in a school setting as well as with individuals who have developmental and intellectual disabilities.
 A sports enthusiast, Jessica has coached lacrosse and interned in The University at Buffalo’s Athletics program.
 Jessica joined the Narins staff in 2018 and has played an important role in the establishment of our PHP Program in early 2019.

 Mary Cullinane, LMHC